papiche/Astroport.solo/README.md

 ```

-This an obect database used communicate and transmit commands through derivated keys
+This an object database used communicate and transmit commands through derivated keys

 ### - (^‿‿^) -